iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Basic Convexity/Closed, Proper, Level Bounded, Strong Convex.md

 > 3. If f is twice continuous differentiable, then $\nabla^2 f \succcurlyeq \alpha I$ (More positive definite than alpha identity, meaning that all eigenvalues of the Hessian is larger than $\alpha$)

 **Observation**
-Please observe that, this is very similar to 3 of the characteristics listed in [Differential Characterization of Smooth Convexity](Differential%20Characterization%20of%20Smooth%20Convexity.md), where we discusses under the context of regular convexity.
+Please observe that, this is very similar to 3 of the characteristics listed in [Gradient, Hessian Characterization of Convexity](../../AMATH%20516%20Numerical%20Optimizations/CVX%20Analysis/Gradient,%20Hessian%20Characterization%20of%20Convexity.md), where we discusses under the context of regular convexity.
 * The second statement is just a tighter lower bound for the monoticity of the gradient.
 * The third statement is an augmentation of the positive definiteness of the Hessian Matrix on regular convex case.